OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:28

-The sons of Samuel were:
+The offspring of Samuel were:

 > Joel the firstborn, and Abijah the second.